edbort/code-challenge/README.md

 The JMeter project file could be downloaded [here](https://github.com/edbort/code-challenge/blob/master/stress-test/Husky%20Challenge%20Stress%20Test.jmx)

-**After perform the test using a query database method (localhost:8080/account/movement/db/50/3) and perform another test using memcache method, as describe bellow, I realized that the database query method was harmed since I've forgot to create an  index using account_id and date fields from account_movement table.
+**After perform the test using a query database method (localhost:8080/account/movement/db/account_id/period) and perform another test using memcache method (localhost:8080/account/movement/account_id/period), as describe bellow, I realized that the database query method was harmed since I've forgot to create an index using account_id and date fields from account_movement table.
 After creating the index, the database query test performs faster than the other one in my computer probably because I'am using a 32Gb of RAM and a very fast SSD (Samsung NVIe).
-So, I will keep the results only to show that I know how to measure and perform stress tests.**
+So, I will keep the results only to show that I know how to perform some stress tests.**

 ### Database Queries

-~~Making requests that will respond using database queries, it takes arround 05 minutes and 12 seconds.~~
+~~Making requests that will respond using database queries takes arround 05 minutes and 12 seconds.~~

+Making requests that will respond using database queries (with the appropriate index) only takes 10 seconds.
+It was faster than memcache probably because of my computer configuration and because every call to memcache needs two requests when the other only needs one request to the database.

 ![image2](https://github.com/edbort/code-challenge/blob/master/stress-test/db-test-01.png?raw=true)